Help us improve in just 2 minutes—share your thoughts in our reader survey.

 CICA | Allow Voters to Decide County Taxes on Cigarettes Amendment | Taxes | Allow county voters to decide county taxes on cigarettes or tobacco products |

-CICA | Prohibit Legislative Changes on Certain Laws Related to Citizen Initiatives Amendment | Direct democracy measures | Amend the Missouri Constitution to prohibit the legislature from making certain changes to initiative petition laws |
+CICA | Require 90% Vote for Legislative Changes to Citizen Initiatives Amendment | Direct democracy measures | Prohibit the legislature from making certain changes to initiative petition laws unless there is a supermajority vote of 90% of the legislature |

 CICA | Marriage Regardless of Gender Amendment | Marriage and family | Remove the provision that provides marriage only between a man and a woman, and replace it with a provision saying that "the right to marry is a fundamental right for any two consenting adults." |